-- Principle 1: To balance ensuring a reliable electrical grid with minimizing costs to customers. - Principle 2: To balance addressing hourly energy sufficiency for reliable operations with advancing California's environmental goals. - Principle 3: To balance granularity and precision in meeting hourly RA needs with a reasonable level of simplicity and transactability. - Principle 4: To be implementable in the near-term (e.g., 2024).
+- Principle 1: To balance ensuring a reliable electrical grid with minimizing costs to customers. - Principle 2: To balance addressing hourly energy sufficiency for reliable operations with advancing California's environmental goals. - Principle 3: To balance granularity and precision in meeting hourly RA needs with a reasonable level of simplicity and transactability. - Principle 4: To be implementable in the near-term (e.g., 2024). - Principle 5: To be durable and adaptable to a changing electric grid.

 Principle 1 is the overarching concept that any RA framework must balance ensuring a reliable electrical grid with minimizing costs to customers.
 The Commission is concerned that under the current RA construct, the value of an RA resource does not necessarily align with a resource's energy bidding behavior, which could lead to additional reliability costs to ratepayers.
 This occurs in part because the RA program assumes that the CAISO markets are competitive and that LSEs are incented to hedge competitively for their customer load.
 However, the RA program (constructed after the 2000 Western energy crisis) did not account for the proliferation of retail choice or the uncertainty associated with the provider of last resort.
 As further discussed above, this has resulted in a decline in IOU-held tolling contracts (which means fewer resources under least-cost dispatch requirements) as LSEs are uncertain as to whether they will serve future load.
+In addition, other aspects of reliability costs to customers may contribute to increased costs.